 Why You Need a Non-Compete Agreement

 Employees are the most valuable part of your company.
 Depending on the level and specialization of the employee, they often know your business and industry intricately.
 This knowledge helps them to make your company successful.
-But given to a competing entity, it could prove to be a distinct disadvantage to your organization.
+But given to a competing entity, it could be a distinct disadvantage to your organization.

 Here are some possible outcomes without this agreement in place: